Geopolitics Is No Longer Background Noise. It's in Your LP Diligence Now.

 This is diligence.

-And if you are asking people for Series A: The Complete Playbook, you do not get to wave this off like it belongs in somebody else’s department.
+And if you are asking people for long-duration capital, you do not get to wave this off like it belongs in somebody else’s department.

 You need an answer.